Psycho Clown: Impact Wrestling (2019)

-Psycho Clown made a special appearance on the January 11, 2019 edition of IMPACT Wrestling, taped at Mexico City's Frontón México Entertainment Center, defeating Fallah Bahh.
+Psycho Clown appeared in the January 11, 2019 show of IMPACT Wrestling, taped at Mexico City's Frontón México Entertainment Center, defeating Fallah Bahh.

-The next day, Clown teamed up with Aero Star, El Hijo del Vikingo and Puma King in an Elimination Match where they defeated Eddie Edwards, Eli Drake, Fallah Bahh and Sami Callihan winning the Impact World Cup.
+The next day, Clown teamed up with Aero Star, El Hijo del Vikingo and Puma King in an Elimination Match where they defeated Eddie Edwards, Eli Drake, Fallah Bahh & Sami Callihan winning the Impact World Cup.

+WWE (2025)

+Following WWE's acquisition of Lucha Libre AAA in 2025, Psycho Clown was revealed for the joint Worlds Collide event, teaming with El Hijo de Dr. Wagner Jr. & Pagano to face Legado Del Fantasma (Santos Escobar, Angel & Berto).
+He made his SmackDown debut alongside Mr. Iguana on August 1, 2025, in a losing effort to Los Garzas for the AAA Tag Titles.

 In other media

 Psycho Clown and the rest of Los Psycho Circus are all playable characters in the video game Lucha Libre AAA: Héroes del Ring, which was released at the end of 2010.
 Psycho Clown appeared at the Electronic Entertainment Expo 2010 (E3) in Las Vegas, Nevada to promote the game.

 Psycho Clown was a guest judge on the second episode of the first season of the Netflix original series Nailed It: Mexico.